pkp/healthSciences/README.md

 ## License

-This theme is released under the GPL license.
+This plugin is licensed under the GNU General Public License.
+See the file LICENSE for the complete terms of this license.

 The PT Serif and Fira Sans fonts are distributed under the terms of the [Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).